Yukta2011/Yukta2011/README.md

 -
 - 📫 How to reach me email yuktawalanju16@gmail.com
 - 😄 Pronouns: She
-- ⚡ Fun fact: I will be an  asset
+- ⚡ Fun fact: I am an asset

 <!---
 Yukta2011/Yukta2011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.